mary-ext/atcute/packages/definitions/bluesky/README.md

 ## usage

-either add the `@atcute/bluesky/lexicons` in the `types` section of `tsconfig.json` or import it in your source code.
+you'd need to import `@atcute/bluesky/lexicons` into your project, either by adding it into the `types` field in `tsconfig.json` or by importing it on your source code.

 ```jsonc
 // tsconfig.json